-Indian Constitution has provided so many rights to the people to protect their fundamental rights but unfortunately most of the people are not aware of their rights.
-So in this article we have mentioned such laws and the rights which not only protect their interests but also ease their daily life.
+Indian Constitution has provided so many rights to the people to protect their fundamental rights but unfortunately, most of people are not aware of their rights.
+So in this article, we have mentioned such laws and the rights which not only protect their interests but also ease their daily life.

 image source:India Today

 2. Criminal Procedure Code, Section 46:- No woman cannot be arrested before 6 A.M. and after 6 P.M.

 3. Indian Penal Code, 166 A:- A Police officer can’t refuse to lodge an FIR if he/she does so they could be jailed for up to 6 months to 1 year.

 image source:India New Story

 4. Indian Sarais Act, 1887:- Even any 5-star hotel can’t prohibit you from drinking potable water and using its washrooms.

 5. Motor Vehicle Act, 1988:- As per Section 129 of the Indian Motor Vehicle Act, wearing the helmet is a must for two-wheeler riders.
 Section 128 of this Motor Vehicle Act limits the maximum two riders on the bikes.

 This law also says that if the traffic police officer snatches the key from the car or motorcycle, it is illegal.
 You have the full right to launch a Legal proceeding against the officer.